Teenlife

 The following TeenLife Blog features key information for students in the middle of their college application process.
 For more great resources, check out the presentations from the recent TeenLife LIVE College Prep Expo.

-Ready or not, it is time to start thinking about paying for college.
+Ready or not, it is time to start considering paying for college.
 It is so important to have this conversation with your family early and often throughout your college search.
-There is no “one right way” to pay for college because everyone’s financial situation is different.
+There is no “one right way” to pay for college because everyone’s financial situation differs.
 There are no “quick tips” or “simple steps” to follow.
-However, I will share tools with you, share advice, and you can use these tools to make paying for college a less stressful process.
+However, I will share tools and advice, and you can use these tools to make paying for college a less stressful process.
 So, let’s talk about it!

-The first thing we need to do is talk about is the cost of attendance.
-To do that let’s define a few terms: sticker price, net price, and actual cost.
+The first thing we need to do is talk about the cost of attendance.
+To do that, let’s define sticker price, net price, and actual cost.

 Sticker Price

-Sticker price is the full cost of attendance (tuition, room and board, and fees) before scholarships and financial aid are applied.
-Sticker price can be found on school websites, under tuition and fees.
-It can be a scary number (particularly with regard to private schools).
+The sticker price is the full cost of attendance (tuition, room and board, and fees) before scholarships and financial aid are applied.
+Sticker prices can be found on school websites under tuition and fees.
+It can be a scary number (particularly concerning private schools).

 Net Price: Your Actual Cost